 used for GS1.

 - ~f?? calculates a MOD43 check character, commonly

 commonly used for ISBT.

 - ~k?? calculates a MOD37-2 check character in

 brackets, commonly used for ISBT manual entry.
 This option will not

 Encodes: G123412654321 [L]

 - ~m?? calculates a MOD10 check character, commonly used for GS1.

-Priority phone, email and forum support is provided up to 30 days after purchase.
-Additional priority phone, email and forum support may be obtained if the Priority Support and Upgrade Subscription is active.
+Free support is provided by searching in the support forum.
+Priority phone, email, and forum support is provided up to 30 days after purchase.
+Additional support may be obtained if the Priority Support and Upgrade Subscription is active.

 Common Problems and Solutions: